 The most outstanding feature about the Smith & Wesson’s M&P Shield is its lightweight, making concealing and shooting manageable for senior women.
 What’s more, it features an ultra-slim grip which makes it ideal for small-handed shooters.

 That’s not all; the M&P Shield offers a more extended grip height that accounts for a tighter grip, improved recoil control, and overall shooting accuracy.
-Additionally, it features a corrosion-resistant polymer frame which eases the stress of maintaining the piece.

 The Shield’s slide and barrel are also coated with stainless steel for durability.
 As a striker-fired pistol, it comes with a consistent and short trigger pull and an audible reset.

 Tip: The Shield has a 5.3-inch sight radius for easy target sighting.

 There you go, senior gun lovers.
 Part of arming yourself goes beyond buying a handgun.
 Instead, it entails purchasing a pistol that is designed in a way that works for you.